Analysis | Twelve NFL teams have never won the Super Bowl. A few of them have a real chance this year.

-As it happens, Sunday will see six of those squads attempt to better their chances in head-to-head matchups: the Cleveland Browns vs. the Los Angeles Chargers, the Detroit Lions vs. the Minnesota Vikings, and the Jacksonville Jaguars vs. the Tennessee Titans.
+As it happens, Sunday will see six of those squads attempt to better their chances in head-to-head matchups: the Cleveland Browns vs. the Los Angeles Chargers, the Detroit Lions vs. the Minnesota Vikings and the Jacksonville Jaguars vs. the Tennessee Titans.

 Win or lose in Week 5, the Bills deserve strong recognition as a contender to lift the Lombardi Trophy in February, but what about the rest of the drought-stricken dozen?
-Here is a ranking of the likelihood of each member of that group to emerge as 2021 NFL champions.
+Here is a ranking of the likelihood of each member of that group to emerge as the 2021 NFL champion.

 1. Buffalo Bills (3-1)